GIT for polarized curves: Stabilizer subgroups

 The map $\eta$ sends the subgroup $\Gm\subseteq \Aut(X,\OO_X(1))$ of scalar multiplications on $\OO_X(1)$ into the diagonal subgroup $\Gm\subset \GL_{r+1}$ and therefore it induces an isomorphism $\ov{\Aut(X,\OO_X(1))}\cong \Stab_{\PGL_{r+1}}([X\subset \P^r])$. \end{proof}

 In Theorem \ref{T:auto-grp} below, we describe the connected component $\Aut(X, L)^0$ of $\Aut(X,L)$ containing the identity for the pairs we will be interested in.
-Recall, from Definition \ref{D:quasi-wp-stable}, that for a quasi-wp-stable curve $X$ we denote by $\exc \subset X$ the subcurve of $X$ consisting of the union of the exceptional components $E$ of $X$, i.e., the subcurves $E\subset X$ such that $E\cong \P^1$ and $k_E=2$.
+By Definition \ref{D:quasi-wp-stable}, recall that for a quasi-wp-stable curve $X$ we denote by $\exc \subset X$ the subcurve of $X$ consisting of the union of the exceptional components $E$ of $X$, i.e., the subcurves $E\subset X$ such that $E\cong \P^1$ and $k_E=2$.
 We denote by $\w{X}:=\exc^c$ the complementary subcurve of $\exc$ and by $\gamma(\w{X})$ the number of connected components of $\w{X}$.
+Certain elliptic tails of $X$ will play a special role in what follows; see \ref{Con:tails} for the relevant terminology on elliptic tails.

+\begin{defi} Let $F$ be an irreducible elliptic tail of $X$ (i.e., an irreducible subcurve of $X$ such that $g_F=1$ and $k_F=1$) and let $p$ denote the intersection point between $F$ and the complementary subcurve $F^c$.
+Given an ample line bundle $L$ on $X$, we can write $L_{|F}=\OO_F((d_F-1)p+q)$, where $d_F=\deg_F L$ denotes the degree of $L$ on $F$, for a uniquely determined smooth point $q$ of $F$.
+We say that $F$ is \emph{special} with respect to $L$ if $q=p$ and \emph{non-special} otherwise.
+We denote by $\epsilon(X,L)$ the number of cuspidal elliptic tails of $X$ that are special with respect to $L$. \end{defi}

+\begin{rmk} If $F$ is a reducible elliptic tail of $X$ (for example, reducible nodal or tacnodal), $F$ cannot be special.
+Indeed, using the same notation as in Definition \ref{D:elltails-types}, if $L_{|F}=\OO_F(d_F p)$, there exists an irreducible component $E\subset F$ such that $\deg\, L_{|E}=0$, hence $L$ is not ample. \end{rmk}

+Before stating Theorem \ref{T:auto-grp}, we introduce the following notation: we denote by $\tau(X)$ the number of tacnodal elliptic tails of $X$.